 – please take a look.

-I am part of the team UNICEF crew.
-By mid March 2020 I had already completed Leg 2 from Punta del Este, Uruguay to Cape Town, South Africa; 4050 nautical miles across the South Atlantic, and Leg 3 from Cape Town to Fremantle.
+I was part of the team UNICEF crew.
+By the time of the mid March 2020 update to this Home page I had already completed Leg 2 from Punta del Este, Uruguay to Cape Town, South Africa; 4050 nautical miles across the South Atlantic (we finished 2nd) and Leg 3 from Cape Town to Fremantle.
 Western Australia (via, in our case, Durban), a race that should have been 4750 nautical miles but, due to our medical emergency, ended up being 6547 nautical miles.
-That’s a total (so far) of 10,597 nautical miles in every condition from flat calm wind holes to Violent Storm Force 11.
+Thanks to our medical diversion we finished 9th.
+That was a total (at that time) of 10,597 nautical miles in every condition from flat calm wind holes to Violent Storm Force 11.

 By 22 March this website comprised 113 separate blogs.
-Blogs 01 to 08 written between 13 May 2018 and 1 July 2018 cover the build up; Blogs 09 to 61 cover the period up to Crew Allocation including my first three training events afloat; Blogs 62 to 84 cover the period from Crew Allocation to Race Start and up to my departure to South America; Blogs 85 to 105 written between 7 October 2019 and 20 January 2020 cover my experiences during Legs 2 and 3 and Blogs 106 onwards bring you right up to date.
-2022 will start with Blog 134 and the latest edition of the Race route.
-It is to be hoped that 2022 will actually see this Race complete.
+Blogs 01 to 08 written between 13 May 2018 and 1 July 2018 cover the build up; Blogs 09 to 61 cover the period up to Crew Allocation including my first three training events afloat; Blogs 62 to 84 cover the period from Crew Allocation to Race Start and up to my departure to South America; Blogs 85 to 105 written between 7 October 2019 and 20 January 2020 cover my experiences during Legs 2 and 3.
+Blogs 106 onwards take the story forward.

-The Clipper 2019-2020 Race has reached Subic Bay in the Philippines (never on the original Race route) where the yachts have been moth-balled and the Race postponed due to the global Coronavirus (COVID-19) pandemic.
+By March 2020 The Clipper 2019-2020 Race has reached Subic Bay in the Philippines (never on the original Race route) where the yachts ended up moth-balled and the Race postponed due to the global Coronavirus (COVID-19) pandemic.
 I returned early from the Philippines having suffered a haemorrhage and lost the sight in my left eye!
-Now fully recovered, there are plans (and we all know what can happen to plans!) for the Race to restart from the Philippines in Feb/Mar 2022.
-Even Francis Drake went round the world quicker than this.
+You can learn probably more than you would ever want to know about the subsequent Vitrectomy in these pages!
+The fleet was to remain in the Philippines for 2 years!

 Keith